A man hurled racist slurs and a punch at a FedEx driver - then died after he was punched back

 Warren, whose age wasn't released, could not be reached for comment.

-The announcement by the prosecutor's office was the first public mention of Magnuson's death and the ensuing investigation, the Oregonian newspaper reported.
-It was unclear why prosecutors had only recently released information about the incident.
+The announcement by the prosecutor's office on Monday was the first public mention of Magnuson's death and the ensuing investigation, the Oregonian newspaper reported; it was unclear why prosecutors had only recently released information about the incident.

 It's unclear whether Warren still works for FedEx; the company declined to comment on his status.